What are the Autonomy Levels for Autonomous Vehicles?

 Even though much of the hardware and software components for a fully autonomous car exists, it will most likely still be a few years until the general public sees one on the road.

-How to Ensure Functional Safety for Each Autonomous Vehicle Level
+How to Ensure Functional Safety for Each Autonomy Level

 For each autonomous vehicle level for driving, it is essential that you ensure that the automotive embedded software is safe, secure, and reliable.
 The easiest and most efficient way to achieve this goal is by using a static code analyzer — like Helix QAC — to help enforce both automotive coding guidelines — such as MISRA and AUTOSAR — and functional safety standards — such as ISO 26262.